jlizakowski/Babbler/README.md

 * Generate prime numbers by learning and then emitting strings of digits?
 No. There were no detecible/usable patterns in the digits.
 * Identify foreign languages?
 Yes.
 For a long time I wondered why Google Translate didn't auto-detect language.
 * Identify people?
 Probably, given enough text.
 * Generate images, which involve a second dimension?
 Maybe, but it wasn't designed for this.
-It is focused on 1 dimenionsal streams.
+It is focused on 1 dimensional streams.
 * Identify words?
 It does, in a way, by clustering statisticaly likely strings of symbols.
 * Learn structure and grammar?
 No - that's another layer entirely.
 * Mad Libs?
 Spellcheck?
 Yes.
 The text can be predicted both backwards and forwards
 * Generate high-quality palindromes?
 Probably.
+And this could be entertaining.
 * Generate a fake news feed?
 Probably.
 I even registered FlawedNews.com, but decided to not build the site.
 * Translate bewteen languages?
 No.  But it can take the output of a translator and make it sound smoother and more natural.
 * Steganography?
 Yes.
 Generate a document using a non-random numeric sequence.
 Modulate the sequence with the data at a low bit-rate, then render/babble the text.
 OR, take hand-written text, decompose it to probabilities, then enforce a pattern on the probabilities that amounts to a subliminal channel, and re-render the text with changes.
+This could be done in an interactive tool that lets the user pick words that transmit bits yet also sound appropriate.